Whether we run road or trail, long runs are crucial for our training as they prepare our bodies and minds for our goal race mileage.

 Choose a terrain similar to that of your upcoming race.

-Run 80% of your time or mileage at your easy, conversation pace, and the last 20% at your goal race pace or even a few seconds faster if you can.
+Run 80% of your time or mileage at your easy, conversation pace, and the last 20% at your goal race pace or a faster pace if you can.

-Running a perfect negative split race is every runner’s dream.
+Running a perfect negative split race is every marathon runner’s dream.

-It’s a challenging goal to set but quite an accomplishment if you can make it happen.
+It’s a challenging goal but quite an accomplishment if you can make it happen.

-If it’s your goal, try out this long run variation.
+If it’s your goal, try out this marathon long run variation.

 How to do it: